esp-rs/std-training/book/src/03_4_http_server.md

 `intro/http-server/examples/https-server.rs` contains a solution.
 You can run it with the following command:

 ```
-cargo espflash --release --example http_serve --monitor $SERIALDEVICE
+cargo run --example http_server
 ```

 ## Serving requests

 To connect to your board with your browser, you need to know the board's IP address.

 ✅ Run the skeleton code in `intro/http-server`.
 The output should yield the board's IP address like this: